circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ### Specifying a Job's Parallelism Level

+Test suites are conventionally defined at the [job]({{ site.baseurl }}/2.0/jobs-steps/#sample-configuration-with-parallel-jobs) level.
+To run a job's steps in parallel, set the `parallelism` key to a value greater than 1.

+See the [configuration reference](https://circleci.com/docs/2.0/configuration-reference/#parallelism) for more info.

 ### Splitting Tests Into Groups

 Use the circle tests glob command to specify multiple globs to merge using a pattern, for example: